0x000NULL/StrideSync/docs/user-guides/getting-started.md

 ### Download and Install
 1. **For iOS Users**
    - Open the App Store on your iPhone or iPad
-   - Search for "StrideSync"
+   - Search for "Stride Keeper"
    - Tap "Get" and authenticate if prompted

 2. **For Android Users**
    - Open the Google Play Store
-   - Search for "StrideSync"
+   - Search for "Stride Keeper"
    - Tap "Install"

 ### First Launch
-1. Open the StrideSync app
+1. Open the Stride Keeper app
 2. Grant necessary permissions when prompted:
    - Location (Required for GPS tracking)
    - Notifications (For run reminders and achievements)